099ersf2/099ersf2/README.md

 **⏣1500-⏣15,000 | $15-$50** (Advanced) Full systems such as data saving, management, combat, monetization, or item/shop systems.
 I can take the load off your team and deliver something you'll be proud of.

 **⏣20,000-⏣100,000 | $100-$200** (Ultimate) Complex or large scale scripting mechanics (car systems, gliders, etc.) or full games (simulators, roleplay games, etc.).
-These take more time but will evelate your project significantly.
+These take more time but will elevate your project significantly.

 <ins>**_UI Design_**</ins>